uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 A **Virtual Machine (VM)** is a piece of software that allows you to virtualize an OS different from the one you are currently running.
 For example, your current OS is Windows 11 and your virtualized one is Kali Linux.

 In Sections 1.1–1.3, we provide step-by-step guidance for setting up a Kali Linux VM.
 If you are using Windows, see [Section 1.1](lab-1-setting-up-your-laptop.md#id-1.1-windows).
-If you are using macOS on an M-series chip (e.g., M1/M2/M3), see [Section 1.2](lab-1-setting-up-your-laptop.md#id-1.2-macOS-apple-silicon).
-If you are using macOS on an Intel/AMD chip, see [Section 1.3](lab-1-setting-up-your-laptop.md#id-1.3-macOS-intel-amd).
-If you are using Linux, you can skip ahead to [Section 2](lab-1-setting-up-your-laptop.md#id-2-learning-the-kali-linux-bash-terminal).
+If you are using MacOS on an M-series chip (e.g., M1/M2/M3), see [Section 1.2](lab-1-setting-up-your-laptop.md#id-1.2-macos-(apple-silicon)).
+If you are using macOS on an Intel/AMD chip, see [Section 1.3](lab-1-setting-up-your-laptop.md#id-1.3-macos-(intel/amd)).
+If you are using Linux, you can skip ahead to [Section 2](lab-1-setting-up-your-laptop.md#id-2.-learning-the-kali-linux-bash-terminal).
 If you encounter any issues, ask a lab facilitator for assistance.

 Before you begin, make sure your computer has at least 20 GiB of free disk space and 8 GiB of RAM.
 Running virtualized environments is resource-intensive.
 If your computer does not meet these hardware requirements, you may encounter unexpected issues.